awsdocs/aws-net-developer-guide/doc_source/cognito-authentication-extension.rst

 Using the CognitoAuthentication Extension Library
 =================================================

 |COG| has some built-in :code:`AuthFlow` and :code:`ChallengeName` values for a standard authentication flow to validate username and password through the Secure Remote Password (SRP).
 For more information about authentication flow, see :COG-dg:`Amazon Cognito User Pool Authentication Flow <amazon-cognito-user-pools-authentication-flow>`.

 The following examples require these :code:`using` statements:

 .. literalinclude:: samples/cognito-extensions.cs
    :lines: 1-10
-   :dendent: 8
+   :dedent: 8
    :language: csharp